yonesora56/HS_code/README.md

 #### < Note2 >

-- Utilizing the human and mouse metadata in Table S1 and 2, we are creating a figure.
+- We are creating a figure by utilizing the human and mouse metadata in Table S1 and 2.

 - Table S1 (URL: <https://doi.org/10.6084/m9.figshare.22565212.v2>)
 - Table S2 (URL: <https://doi.org/10.6084/m9.figshare.22565311.v4>)